3advance/AndroidTechAssignment/README.md

 Use this meta data, to generate a list of Fields for each Object returned in the `SampleApi.getCollectionObjects()` call.

+> Please note that this assessment does not connect directly to an API and the API is being simulated with a JSON response stored locally within the application.
+However you should write your code on the assumption that this is a live API.

 ### What we are reviewing in your assignment:

 1. How you make use of threading to chain these calls